FAAM-146/faam-data/faam_data/docs/main/inclusion.rst

     groups: # optional
         # nested groups, following the same structure as the root group above

-Attributes can be specified as literals, or it may bi indicated that they are going to be generated on-the-fly during data processing.
+Attributes can be specified as literals, or it may be indicated that they are going to be generated on-the-fly during data processing.
 In this case, the attribute should be specified using a `derived_from_file` indicator.
 For example: